gmacario/gmacario.github.io/_posts/2015-02-28-first-experiments-with-arduino-yun.md

+---
+layout: post
-# My first experiments with Arduino Yun
+title:  "My first experiments with the Arduino YUN"
+date:   2015-02-28 14:00:00 CET
+categories: arduino fablab torino yun
+---

 Please refer to <https://github.com/gmacario/learning-arduino>
 to get the Fritzing schematics and the corresponding the Arduino sketches.